ryantd42/NY-Legislative-Git/2023/A6042B-2023/bill.md

   ___________

- Introduced  by  M.  of  A.  BICHOTTE HERMELYN,  STIRPE,  COLTON,  CRUZ, JEAN-PIERRE, JACKSON -- read once and referred  to  the  Committee  on Insurance
+ Introduced  by  M.  of  A.  BICHOTTE HERMELYN,  STIRPE,  COLTON,  CRUZ, JEAN-PIERRE, JACKSON, GIBBS, LEVENBERG, SEAWRIGHT, EPSTEIN,  SILLITTI, ARDILA, HYNDMAN, SIMON, LUCAS, GUNTHER, AUBRY, DAVILA -- read once and referred to the Committee on Insurance -- recommitted to the Committee on  Insurance  in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the insurance law, in relation  to  requiring  insurance policies to provide coverage for transvaginal ultrasounds during preg- nancy

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-This act shall be known and may be cited as the "Eli Parker Levitt Law".
-  §  2.
-Paragraph 10 of subsection (i) of section 3216 of the insurance
- law is amended by adding a new subparagraph (C) to read as follows:
+Paragraph 10 of subsection  (i)  of  section  3216  of  the insurance  law  is  amended  by adding a new subparagraph (C) to read as
+ follows:
   (C) COVERAGE PROVIDED UNDER THIS  PARAGRAPH  FOR  CARE  AND  TREATMENT DURING PREGNANCY SHALL INCLUDE PROVISION FOR PAYMENTS FOR NOT LESS THAN:
   (I) A TRANSVAGINAL ULTRASOUND ONCE BETWEEN SIXTEEN THROUGH TWENTY-FOUR